PoomK/Sneaker-Price-Predictor/README.md

 # Sneaker-Price-Predictor

 A program where it will predict of prices of reselling sneakers in the future.
-It will be based on 4 factors: Demand and supply, Name, Design of sneaker and Price
+It will be based on 4 factors: Demand and supply, Name, Design of sneaker and Price.

 <h2>Stages of development</h2>